 The culture, tradition, and geography are highly diverse.
-If one goes to Terai they can experience warm temperature the harsh sun during mid-day can get hard to endure.
-And similarly, if you go to Himalaya which is just a few hours drive from Terai, you need a very warm jacket to protect yourself from cold.
+If one goes to Terai they can experience warm temperatures the harsh sun during mid-day can get hard to endure.
+And similarly, if you go to Himalaya which is just a few hours’ drives from Terai, you need a very warm jacket to protect yourself from cold.
 Within just a few hour distances, one can experience such changes in the climate.
 That’s why one can enjoy any kind of climate as per their liking.
 The elevation of the country is from 60m above sea level to the highest altitude in the world, Mount Everest (8,848 m.).
 Also, out of the 10 highest peaks, 8 are in Nepal.
 So, one can call Nepal a mountainous country.

 As we have already mentioned, Nepal has a highly diverse geography, due to which most of the places are still untouched and under-developed.
 This can bring thrilling opportunities to people who want to experience a trek in an untouched walking trail.
 The trekking trail is as exciting as it can be, from the green lush valley to forcefully flowing waterfalls, you can experience everything here.
 The common thing you can find around Nepal is hospitality and helpful nature.